 Jesus also said, "Anyone who has seen Me, has seen the Father" (John 14:9, NIV).
 Do you love Jesus?
 Then you know and love the Father as well.
 Jesus is the exact representation of the Father.
-He is the image of God (2 Cor.
-4:4c), in whose face we see the glory of God (2 Cor.
-4:6c).
+He is the image of God (2 Corinthians 4:4c), in whose face we see the glory of God (2 Corinthians 4:6c).

 The Heart of the Father

 One night, as I meditated on the crucifixion, God the Father revealed the crucifixion from His side of things.
 Without any warning, His heart swept into my heart and I could feel everything He felt as He watched His Son be crucified.
 It was a devastating revelation.
 The intensity of His emotion was overwhelming — the pain unbearable.